tidalcycles/konnakol-gsoc/ABOUT_KONNAKOL.md

 Another point to note is that this is a conventional structure followed for the Mohra.
 There are Mohras which might not entirely satisfy this structure, but will still be accepted.
 However, this standard is followed most of the time.

+## Korvai

+The _Korvai_/ _Mukhthaya_ is another fundamental structure is Carnatic Classical music which is also performed during the end of a solo section.
+In general the size of a Korvai is said to be of length $2^n$ _avartaas_, where n is a natural number (in most cases, it is restricted to 4, or atmost 8 _avartaas_).
+There are two kinds of Korvais, depending on the number of divisions into which the composition is divided.

+In the first kind, the _Korvai_ is divided into two structures : the Purvardha, and the Uttarardha.
+In the second kind, there is no particular division into the Purvardha and the Uttarardha, and the entire composition may be treated as a single unit.
+We shall discuss the first (and the more conventionally followed) kind in greater detail.

+The _Purvardha_ is usually constructed using a set of numbers which follows some sequence in between them.
+This set of numbers could be a constant set (like [7, 7, 7]), or it can be a set which follows some arithmetic or geometric progression (like [2, 4, 6], or [2, 4, 8], or [7, 4, 1]).
+In the constant case, the norm is that the sequence has exactly three elements.
+However, in the other cases, one shall have a sequence as long as they would like (but the norm is still a sequence of size 3).
+One also has the option to intersperse these sequences with a phrase of a constant length.

+The _Uttarardha_ is the second half of the _Korvai_, and is usually comprised of phrases such as _Tha Di Gi Na Thom_.
+These phrases are either repeated thrice, interspersed with pauses, or the number of times they are repeated increases each time.
+Even in this case, they can be interspersed with pauses.
+Here, the final syllable of the final phrase shall land exactly on the last count of the _avarta_.

+One option that has been explored greatly with the Korvai (and upto an extent, with the Mohra), is that of changing _Gatis_.
+Within a composition, one can vary the gati so as to improve the complexity as well as the aesthetics.

 ## Resources

 To read more about Konnakol, one can refer the following research papers: